 - Infrastructure: Pavilions, treatment rooms, bedrooms.

-The Abandoned Quarry of Belp , located about fifteen kilometers from Bern, is an outdoor urbex site that attracts nature-loving explorers.
+The abandoned Belp Quarry , located about fifteen kilometers from Bern, is an open-air urban exploration site that attracts nature-loving explorers.
 This vast space, once used for stone extraction, is now overgrown with vegetation, creating a striking contrast between industry and nature.

 Site Features